 Confluence macros for contracts

 Confluence pages come with optional macros that let you pull in all kinds of dynamic content.
 For example, if you insert the Table of Contents macro, this will list all the headings on your page as clickable links.
 This is useful for finding a term of an agreement quickly, particularly if it’s long.
-The Roadmap Planner macro lets you insert a visual representation of a timeline, so for an SOW this could be a project timeline or representation of project phases.
-And the task reports macro is used to track progress on open action items on a page, so this could be used to track outstanding changes to a contract.
+The Roadmap Planner macro lets you insert a visual representation of a timeline, so for an SOW, this could be a project timeline or a representation of project phases.
+The task reports macro is used to track progress on open action items on a page, so this could be used to track outstanding changes to a contract.

 Unlike most word processors, Confluence pages come pre-formatted.
 It deliberately doesn’t give you options for paragraphing and line spacing, nor font type and size aside from the paragraph and heading text types.
 These might be seen as limitations, but it’s because it’s designed to be a company-wide documentation repository, with all the documents contained therein having a similar look and feel.
-Heaven forbid you have someone doing all their documentation double-spaced in Times New Roman, another writing everything single-spaced in Comic Sans. shiver
+Heaven forbid you have someone doing all their documentation double-spaced in Times New Roman and another writing everything single-spaced in Comic Sans. shiver

 Confluence version control and page history

 Another great advantage of Confluence over most text editors is the version control, aka the page history feature.
 All changes are automatically tracked.
 You don’t need to turn on “track changes” like you do in Word.
 And in Word, once those changes are accepted and the document is saved, there’s no going back.
-In Confluence, you *can *go back, because it tracks the history of changes by creating a new version of the page every time it’s modified.
+In Confluence, you *can *go back because it tracks the history of changes by creating a new version of the page every time it’s modified.
 You’re able to compare the updated page with any and all previous versions of it.
 If you edit the page, whoever works on it next will be able to see exactly what you’ve changed and when.

 Contract templates in Confluence